Pearls Before Swine by Stephan Pastis for October 03, 2018

 • Reply

-Defective Premium Member over 5 years ago
+Defective Premium Member about 6 years ago

 I love my gps and phone, but I use a physical map as well.
 Recently I heard map sales are up, and the reason is that they’re actually useful to get an overview of the entire area.
 My job entails going to a LOT of places I’ve never been over a state wide area.